Nike temporarily closes European headquarters due to coronavirus case

-AMSTERDAM (Reuters) - Nike’s (NKE.N) European headquarters in the Netherlands will be closed on Monday and Tuesday after an employee was infected with the coronavirus.
+AMSTERDAM (Reuters) - Nike’s European headquarters in the Netherlands will be closed on Monday and Tuesday after an employee was infected with the coronavirus.

 Dutch news agency ANP, citing an internal email, reported overnight that the office in Hilversum would be disinfected.
 The employee was staying home in isolation for 14 days, it said.